 Resources: Environmental Justice and Service

-Note: the below are not necessarily eligible for off-campus Federal Work Study.
+Note: the organizations listed below are not necessarily eligible for off-campus Federal Work Study.
 Please find FWS eligible opportunities here.

 The Audubon Society of Portland promotes the understanding, enjoyment, and protection of native birds, other wildlife and their habitats, with a focus on the local community and the Pacific Northwest.
 Their wildlife sanctuary encompasses miles of forested trails, and opportunities to learn about birds, wildlife, and conservation issues about.
 Volunteers lead education lectures, classes, and trips; with training, they can even work to rehabilitate wounded animals at the Wildlife Care Center, which tends to over 3,000 wounded animals each year.
 This is a great resource for those interested in environmental education and building a world where “people and wildlife flourish together."